erroronline1/qualitymanagement/readme.md

 supplying the source folder has the benefit of changes affecting all working draft documents automatic. be careful as well as glad changes have to be only done in one location mostly. yay!

-hopefully settings have to be done within the locals-modules only. here you can customize columns and rows in case you slightly edit the tables structure but not the behaviour, customize some values and language chunks. if you copy any locals-module you can set up additional languages that will be accessed as soon as the language is set within the office files directly. just make sure to keep  Attribute VB_Name = "Locals"
+hopefully settings have to be done within the locals-modules only. here you can customize columns and rows in case you slightly edit the tables structure but not the behaviour, customize some values and language chunks. if you copy any locals-module you can set up additional languages that will be accessed as soon as the language is set within the office files directly. just make sure to keep the `Attribute VB_Name = "Locals"`.

-while serving for illustratory purposes in the first place all ..._illustration.vba-files have a secondary functional purpose as well. if you have to change code for the main module / ThisDocument-class, there is a module prepared that will import the source code from the Document_ThisDocument_illustration.vba to overwrite, that you can implement (preferably temporary) from within the essentials-module. use case: changing paths, language or adding custom subs or funtions.
+while initially serving for illustratory purposes, all *_illustration.vba-files now have a secondary functional purpose as well. if you have to change code for the main module / ThisDocument-class, you can import the source code from the Document_ThisDocument_illustration.vba to overwrite, by implementing (preferably temporary) it within the essentials-module. use case: changing paths, language or adding custom subs or funtions.

 ### document_-modules
-these are the modules for word-documents like the [draft documents in force](documents/), containing versions control, publishing and registering. events like Document_Open() and App_DocumentBeforeSave() in the ThisDocument-code-module point to public functions within the essential-module thus executing always the latest imported routines. while being opened from the list of documents in force (programmatically by another office application) the window is not visible while the macros start. this results in errors using document variables. there's a conditional query if the application is visible and warns about non available functions if true.
+these are the modules for word-documents like the [draft documents in force](documents/), containing versions control, publishing and registering. events like Document_Open() in the ThisDocument-code-module point to public functions within the essential-module thus executing always the latest imported routines. while being opened from the list of documents in force (programmatically by another office application) the window is not visible while the macros start. this results in errors using document variables. there's a conditional query if the application is visible and warns about non available functions if true.

 ### admin_-modules
-these modules are in use of the [administrative excel sheets](administration/) for maintaining and exporting diverse lists like document-lists, stocklist, etc. reusable functions can be found in the essentials-module, special behaviours are in the explicit module (based on the filename).
+these modules are in use of the [administrative excel sheets](administration/) for maintaining and exporting diverse lists like document-lists, stocklist, etc. reusable functions can be found in the essentials-module, special behaviours are in the specific module (based on the filename).
 Events like Workbook_Open() and Workbook_BeforeSave() in the ThisWorkbook-code-module point to public functions within the essential-module thus executing always the latest imported routines.

-while being opened during a registration process (programmatically by another office application) office seems to have trouble adressing workbook-objects properly (or my poor skills). previously this could mess up the export of the list of documents, but is now prevented by remote calling a sub to set a respective flag.
+while being opened during a registration process (programmatically by another office application) office seems to have trouble adressing workbook-objects properly (or because of my poor skills). previously this could mess up the export of the list of documents, but is now prevented by remote calling a sub to set a respective flag.

 ### timetable_-modules
 these modules work like the document_-modules and serve the same for every accessing [timetable-file](timetables/). in this sample structure these can be found within the timetable-folder, but this is up to you. just make sure to point to the right directory from the ThisWorbook-code-module.